AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Many owners take their pooches everywhere, including on road trips and around town, which is why auto insurance companies offer coverage for pets.
-Although most canines enjoy riding in cars, their owners may not realize how dangerous transporting unrestrained dogs can be.
+Although most dogs enjoy riding in cars, their owners may not realize how dangerous transporting unrestrained dogs can be.
 Unrestrained dogs of any size riding in vehicles can both cause damage and become injured themselves.
 Find out how to keep your dog safe while taking them along for the ride.

 Safety Tips for Driving With Your Dog